iesl/author_coref/doc/LARGE_SCALE_EXPERIMENT_NOTES.md

 }
 ```

-Currently, the recommended model parameters for this set up are ```config/coref/DefaultWeightsWithoutTopicsAndKeywords.config```.
-But please note, this may change in the future.

 The output of the coreference algorithm is a file ```all-results.txt``` in the output directory.
 This file is a two-column tab separated file with mention ids in the left column and entity ids in the right column:

 ```